 It is also a healthy alternative to pads or tampons, because the technology within the panties is free from harmful perfumes, bleaches or such substances.
 The panty allows air to circulate freely throughout your pubic area (Disclaimer: I have no trained medical expertise, this is based on what I’vev read and what I’ve felt).

 I wanted to wait a few periods before I write about my experience, so three months later I am ready to talk.
 So, first things first.
 I love it.

 The underwear is extremely comfortable and, unlike pads, do not give me a “nappy feeling”.
 In fact, it has happened to me several times since that I was surprised to see blood when whiping, because the underwear is so unintrusive that I literally forgot my menstruation on days 4 and after.
 This also makes the underwear a perfect fit for slimy or drippy days throughout the month.

 The panties I bought collect (as promised online) three to four tampons-worth of blood and there is no leaking whatsoever, neither through the crotch or at the sides (fit is essential here, I’ll cover that later).
 Blood doesn’t stay long in the outer layer, so the feeling is very dry (hence me forgetting my bleeding).
 There is no smell, no sweaty vagina or thighs – even in the 35 °C we have right now.

 That said, the padding fills up quite quickly on strong days and doesn’t work well with heavy clumps.
 So, I still use normal pads for day 1 (and potentially 2) until the clumps are all out and the flow lightens and then move to menstruation underwear.
-I know that many women combine their menstrual cup with period underwear on those days, but that is not an option for me.
+I know that many women combine their menstrual cup with period underwear on those days, but because of my neurodermitis that is not an option for me.

 Second Disclaimer: This article is in no way affiliated with the below-mentioned/ advertised brands.
 I chose both based on my own research and stand in no – paid or unpaid – relation to either.